Caminada Headland Back Barrier Marsh Creation Project

 The dredge excavates material from the bottom of the Gulf of Mexico and pumps it into the project fill area confined by the containment dikes.
 The excess water is decanted leaving behind sediments and creating marsh.
 Barrier island vegetation is strategically planted to retain sediments as needed and foster natural colonization.

 Construction of the earthen containment dikes began in June 2020.
-Dredging is expected to begin in the summer of 2022 and the project is scheduled for completion in December 2022.
+Dredging began in the summer of 2022 and was completed in October 2022.
+Next steps include vegetative plantings on the newly formed marsh platform in early Spring 2023.

 - Approximately 900 acres of valuable coastal habitat